Antenatal classes (parent education classes or courses) prepare you for labour, birth, and caring for your new baby.

 - looking after your relationship with your partner

-- your health after the birth of your baby
+- your health and mental health after the birth of your baby

 Taking time off work for antenatal classes

 Before your baby is born, you can take paid time off work to attend antenatal classes.

 Partners can also take paid time off to attend the last 2 antenatal classes.
 You are only entitled to do this for 1 pregnancy.

 Types of antenatal classes

 There are different types of antenatal classes.

 They include classes for: